 That open kitchen is serving up Barbary-inspired (Morocco, Algeria, Tunisia, Libya) goodness like grilled duck hearts, huge Galician sirloin steaks, octopus mashawsha (it’s a type of houmous made with whole chickpeas), and asparagus with black tahini.
 The recommended move is to get a flatbread like their Barbary naan, or a Jerusalem bagel, then use it to soak up the various dips, sauces, and juices.

 For dessert, there’s lemon mint sorbet (made with arack, a type of anise-based spirit) , the sweet cheese & pistachio knafeh, and a good old fashioned hashcake …which contains pistachio, not hash.

 There are no bookings, but fear not – they have a dedicated “queue menu”, which they’ll serve to anyone waiting.
 You can park yourself on a Neal’s Yard bench, and order anything from sardine bruschetta, to seabags tartare fricassee, to Moroccan Cigars …which contain spiced minced lamb, not tobacco.

 They’re still pretty bitchin’, though.

-NOTE: The Barbary is now open Tuesday-Sunday, 5pm-10pm.
-They take walk-ins only, and you can find out more and view menus on their website HERE.
+NOTE: The Barbary is open daily for lunch and dinner.
+They generally take walk-ins only (except for a limited number of bookings at the start of lunch and dinner), and you can find out more and view menus on their website HERE.